CONNECT-platform/inter-auth-spec/SECURITY.md

 ### External Communication

-a secure communication channel between **trusted entities** of the **network** and external parties is assumed. specifically, **trusted entities** are assumed to be able to establish secure communication channels with end-users, depending on how end-users are identified in the **network**, in a manner that guarantees an acceptable level of certainty that the intended user was communicated with.
+a secure communication channel between **trusted entities** of the **network** and external parties is REQUIRED. specifically, **trusted entities** are REQUIRED to be able to establish secure communication channels with end-users, depending on how end-users are identified in the **network**, in a manner that guarantees an acceptable level of certainty that the intended user was communicated with.